 This portfolio was afterwards the main point in my pitch for interviews 👇

-We are curious, so how did you handle the job search and how was the interview process? 🗣️ 😀
+We are curious, how did you handle the job search and how was the interview process? 🗣️ 😀

 I started by preparing for it.
 After I completed the Bootcamp: